C2DH/ranketwo/_assignments/boder/01-contributing-to-a-timeline.en.md

 A chronological list of audio and film recordings with accounts of experiences in concentration camps: Think of war trials, television, radio, the web

 Remember to first document your research in your template, then paste it into the online timeline.
 This way you will always have the basis of your content on your own computer as a backup.
 Also remember to regularly save your entries in your answer template, as well as in the online timeline!

 <!-- section -->
-### 1.d  Copyright Law and the web (30 min)
+### 1.d  Copyright Law and the web | 130 min
 <!-- section-contents -->
 For assignments 1b and 1c  you must take into account the existing legal framework governing the reuse of images on the web.